jcaffet/hitman/README.md

 1. deploy the cf-hitman-common.yml Cloudformation stack in the central account
 2. build, tag and push the Docker image.
 Follow the information provided in the ECR repository page.
-3. Depending of the choosen mode :
+3. Depending of the chosen mode :
    - add the list of accounts to nuke in accounts.list file and upload it in the S3 bucket
    - configure the Organization Unit in the Cloudwatch rule
 4. customize awsnuke-config-template.yaml :